How to Root for the Baltimore Ravens Like a Local

-If you want to party like a local, join the tailgate parties inside the M&T Bank Stadium parking lot before the game starts.
+If you want to party like a local, join the tailgate parties inside the M&T Bank Stadium parking lot, which opens four hours before the game starts.
 (Insider tip: Some season ticket holders are known for their spread and are often willing to share—even with a rival fan.)
 You can also head to RavensWalk, the walkway in between lots B and C leading into the stadium, to enjoy live music, bars and food stations set up three hours before kickoff.

 For options outside of the stadium area, you have your pick of game day specials and viewing experiences.
 Here are some of our favorites: